monome/norns/readme-setup.md

 ## configure

-- add `/usr/local/lib` to library serach paths (if libmonome is installed from sources.) the recommended way to do this is by editing `/etc/ld.so.conf`. (use of the `LD_LIBRARY_PATH` variable is deprecated, since it willl override binary-specific settings.)
+- add `/usr/local/lib` to library search paths (if libmonome is installed from sources.) the recommended way to do this is by editing `/etc/ld.so.conf`. (use of the `LD_LIBRARY_PATH` variable is deprecated, since it willl override binary-specific settings.)